naimo84/kalender-events/docs/README.md

 features:
   - title: Feature Rich
     details: Execute ical, icloud or caldav queries from within your own nodejs app or CLI
+  - title: Filter
+    details: Filter your events based on regex, date comparsion and more
   - title: Automated Test
     details: Automate manual tests and integrate them into your CI/CD pipeline
 footer: MIT Licensed | Copyright © 2019-present Benjamin Neumann